(ureilite [olivine-augite type] in MetBull 87)

 One of the most interesting components of this meteorite is the plagioclase grains.
 They occur as poikilitic grains measuring 0.53.0 mm across which enclose olivine and augite.
 This is consistent with an igneous association with olivine rather than an association through an impact-melting event.
 This plagioclase potentially represents the basaltic component of the UPB, which has heretofore only been studied in very small clasts from polymict ureilites, it could provide important information relating to the evolution of the UPB (Cohen and Goodrich, 2003).

 Continued studies have shown that NWA 1500 is more similar to brachinites than any other group with respect to most of its petrographic, geochemical, and mineralogical features (Kita et al., 2009; Goodrich et al., 2011).
 Moreover, in contrast to ureilites, which show high equilibrium temperatures in the range of 12001300°C, the equilibrium temperature for NWA 1500 calculated by multiple methods is only 880°C (±70°C), inconsistent with having an origin on the ureilite parent body.
+The measured HSE abundances are consistent with a partially melted parent body in which heating from short-lived radionuclides came to a halt before a core was fully formed.

 Initial oxygen-isotopic studies conducted by R. Clayton and T. Mayeda at the University of Chicago in 2003 demonstrated that NWA 1500 had a unique O-isotopic plot among the ureilites, forming an extention of the ureilite trend line.
 This initial O-isotope plot also fell on the border of the winonaite/IAB field near the lodranite/acapulcoite field, and was very close to the brachinite-like, primitive achondrite Divnoe.
 It did not fit the results expected for the isotopic fractionation of a basaltic partial melt, which called into question the exact nature of this meteorite.
 Subsequent highly precise O-isotopic analyses were conducted on NWA 1500 (Kita et al., 2009; Spicuzza et al., 2007; Greenwood et al., 2007).
 When plotted on an oxygen three-isotope diagram (courtesy of Achim Raphael), the O-isotope values (Δ17O = 0.811 [Miller, 2002]) are well removed from the ureilite trend line and plot within the brachinite field (along with Divnoe, NWA 595, and GRA 06128/9).
 This supports a genetic relationship (i.e., same parent body) with the brachinites (see a linearized plot).